carstenbauer/ThreadPinning.jl/docs/src/examples/ex_pinning_julia_threads.md

 ## Typical usage

-Below, we consider a dual-socket system with 20 cores per socket and started julia with 20 threads, i.e. `julia -t 20`.
+Below, we consider a dual-socket system where each CPU has 128 hardware threads (64 CPU-cores + hyperthreading) and start julia with 40 threads, i.e. `julia -t 40`.

 ### `color=true` (default)

 ![threadinfo.png](threadinfo.png)

+Note that hyperthreads are highlighted with a different color since often times you want to avoid pinning Julia threads to them (of course, there are exceptions).

 ### `color=false`

 ```@repl ex_pinning
 using ThreadPinning
-pinthreads(:rand) # hide
+pinthreads(:rand; hyperthreads=true) # hide
 threadinfo(; color=false)
 ```